LilSugarSource: 111 Indoor Activities For Rainy Fall Days

 If a string of rainy days in a row has got your kids singing the cabin fever blues, then you're in luck!
-We've come up with 102 great ways to stay entertained indoors.
+We've come up with 10 great ways to stay entertained indoors (and there are 101 more on our site, click the link above).
 Challenge your little ones to do something different next time, and try out a craft, recipe, or game that wouldn't have otherwise interested them.
 Prove to them that being stuck indoors doesn't always have to be a bad thing, and remind them that (maybe) the sun will come out tomorrow!

 - Build a Fort or Tent: For some good, old-fashioned fun, hit the linen closet and construct a fort or tent with sheets and pillows.
 The process of creating the hideaway is only the beginning; as once they're done with the hard work, playtime can begin!